scadoshi/halo_action_importer/README.md

 The application will:
 1. Authenticate with the Halo API
-2. Fetch existing action IDs from the configured report
+2. Fetch existing action IDs from the configured report(s)
 3. Process all CSV and Excel files in the `input/` directory
 4. Skip actions that already exist
 5. Import new actions with a 500ms delay between API calls